Horni Signal Mfg. Corp.

 The photos on the right, of what appear to be some variation of a Type 950, were saved from an eBay auction.
 I don’t recall how much it sold for

-The Horni Type 491 (mid 1920s)
+The Type 491 Signal (mid 1920s)

 The Type 491 also refers to a stanchion set-up, but with adjustable heads which ostensibly could be attached to poles and masts without the stanchion.
 I am not sure of the lens size, but I believe they were the standard 8 3/8″ diameter.
 As with the other signals of this period, there lenses were Fresnel-type, with no reflector system behind them.

-Horni Corner-Hinged Signals (approx. 1928-1938)
+1928-1936: Corner-Hinged Signals

-Re-branded as RULETA in New York City
+Re-branded as Ruleta in New York City

 Corner-hinged Horni signals had a widespread distribution in the Northeastern US, and, as evidenced by the 1928 Spanish ad above, an international presence as well.
 The wonderful factory photos on the second page of the ad (detailed above) show some of the early 2-color Hornis ready for delivery to the City of New York.
 A big thank you to collector Brian Angrick for providing the scans of this fabulous ad!